maximilianh/cellBrowser/README.md

    the name of the cluster.
 Ideally your expression matrix is a tab-separated file and has as many cell columns as you have rows in the meta data file and they appear in the same order in both files, as cbBuild doesn't have to trim the matrix then or reorder the meta file.
-The meta file as has a header file, the names of the columns are used in the cellbrowser.conf file.
+The meta file has a header file, the names of the columns will be refered to later in the cellbrowser.conf file.

 3. The coordinates of the cells, often t-SNE coordinates.
 This file always has three columns, (cellName, x, y).
 The cellName must be the same as in the expression